Ngundo-Muithya/Phase-1-Project/README.md

 The safest models are [here](./Data/top_makes_and_models.csv)

-The weather condition most associated with a high number of incidents is **VMC**.
+The weather condition associated with a high number of incidents is **VMC**.

 The most critical phase of flight that pilots of these airplanes need to focus on is **Takeoff**.

 When choosing between the two most polpular air carriers, Boeing and Airbus, go with **Airbus**.

 ## Next Steps

+Determine the safest aircarrier

+The dataset can still be used to determine whether amateur built airplanes are more likely to crash.

+## For more information

+For more information, visit the [Jupyter Notebook](./Notebook.ipynb).

+Thank you!